KilianB/JavaFXMultiChart/Readme.md

 ![bildschirmfoto 2018-09-10 um 17 39 44](https://user-images.githubusercontent.com/9025925/45307979-b4b2d580-b520-11e8-8643-8c41098c41df.png)

-## Due to it's development state it's not hosted on bintray but if required snapshots can be included via jitpack
+## Maven via jitpack

-https://jitpack.io/#KilianB/JavaFXMultiChart
+Due to the alpha development state the project is not hosted on bintray but if required snapshots can be included via jitpack https://jitpack.io/#KilianB/JavaFXMultiChart